 Crust

-- Press the crumbs into a 9.5 inch spring form pan.
-Press the crumbs on the bottom of the pan.
+• Press the crumbs evenly into the bottom of the prepared pan.

-- Place in the oven and let bake for 15 minutes.
-Remove from the oven and let cool.
+• Place in the oven and bake for 15 minutes.
+Remove from the oven and let cool while you work on the cheesecake filling.

 Cheesecake

-- In a large mixing bowl, add in the cream cheese and peanut butter.
-Mix until creamy.
+• In a large mixing bowl, add in the cream cheese and peanut butter.
+Beat with a hand mixer on medium until smooth.

-- Add the granulated sugar and brown sugar in with the cream cheese and peanut butter.
-Mix until completely incorporated.
-Scrape the sides and bottom of the bowl and mix again to avoid any lumps of cream cheese in your batter.
+• Add the granulated sugar and brown sugar and beat until completely incorporated.
+Scrape the sides and bottom of the bowl.

-- Add in the eggs one at a time.
-Mix each egg completely before adding the next.
-Also scrape down the bowl after adding each egg.
+• Add in the vanilla extract and then the eggs one at a time.
+Beat in each egg completely before adding the next.
+Scrape down the bowl after incorporating each egg.

-- Add in the sour cream and heavy cream.
-Mix until incorporated.
+• Add in the sour cream and heavy cream.
+Beat until incorporated.

-- Add the strawberry jam into a disposable piping bag.
+• Add the strawberry jam into a disposable piping bag or storage bag.
 Cut a hole in the tip big enough to push bits of strawberry through it.
 Push the piping bag into the cheesecake batter and squeeze jam into the cheesecake.
 Repeat until the jam is all piped into the cheesecake.

-- Place the springform pan in a slightly larger baking pan.
-Fill the outer pan with water.
-Fill it so it at least goes a quarter of the way up the springform pan.
+• Place the springform pan in a slightly larger baking pan.
+Fill the outer pan with 1 inch of water.
 This will keep the cheesecake from cracking.

-- Place in the oven at 325 degrees and let bake for 1 hour 45 minutes to 2 hours or until done.
+• Place in the oven at 325 degrees and let bake for 1 hour 45 minutes to 2 hours or until done.
 The top of the cheesecake will be brown.
-To make sure the cheesecake is done, give it a wiggle.
+To make sure the cheesecake is done, gently give it a wiggle.
 If it slightly jiggles in JUST the middle like jello, then it's done.
 If it jiggles all over, it needs to bake longer.
 Turn off the heat and crack the oven door slightly.
-Let it cool in the oven for an hour or two.
-I kept mine in the oven for about 2 and half hours and then placed it in the fridge.
+Let it cool in the oven for 1 to 2 hours until it reaches room temperature and then place in the fridge to chill overnight.

 Topping